-“The most scandalous event on the social calendar”
+“The Chelsea Arts Club Ball is the most scandalous event on the social calendar”

 In 1934, one observer described “groups of men dressed in coloured silk blouses and tight-hipped trousers… lips rouged and faces painted.
 By their attitude and general behaviour they were obviously male prostitutes.”
 (In the UK, gay sex was illegal until 1967 when the Sexual Offences Act decriminalised it.)

-History Is Made At Night notes that the ball employed private stewards to maintain “order” and exclude “undesirables.”
+History Is Made At Night notes that the ball employed private stewards to maintain “order” and exclude “undesirables”.

 March 1926: Revellers at the Chelsea Arts Ball gathered round the pylon at the Albert Hall London.
-(Photo by Topical Press Agency/Getty Images)

 be bohemian in character

 consist of professional architects, engravers, painters and sculptors